-The Panel observes that the disputed domain names all incorporate the Complainant's INSTANT POT trademark in its entirety, adding the terms "tatoworld", "haven33" and "wonderland" respectively.
-In the Panel's view, even if less evident for the disputed domain name <instantpotatoworld.shop>, such additions do not prevent the Complainant's trademark from being recognizable within the disputed domain names (see section 1.8 WIPO Overview 3.0; IM PRODUCTION v.
+The Panel observes that the disputed domain names all incorporate the Complainant's JARDIANCE trademark in its entirety, adding terms such as "commercial", "what-is" and/or "used-for".
+In the Panel's view, such additions do not prevent the Complainant's trademark from being recognizable within the disputed domain names (see section 1.8 WIPO Overview 3.0; IM PRODUCTION v.
 Xue Han, CAC Case No. 104877 <isabel-marantus.com>).

-Finally, it is well established that the Top-Level Domains ("TLDs") such as ".shop" may be disregarded when considering whether a disputed domain name is identical or confusingly similar to the trademark in which the Complainant has rights (see section 1.11 WIPO Overview 3.0).
+Finally, it is well established that the Top-Level Domains ("TLDs") such as ".cfd" may be disregarded when considering whether a disputed domain name is identical or confusingly similar to the trademark in which the Complainant has rights (see section 1.11 WIPO Overview 3.0).